zuFrost/git-practice/README.md

 -Use proper spelling, grammar and punctuation
 -Don't end with a `.`

+## Merging

+Merging means to bring the changes from one branch into another __some edditional text_

 ## What'a a remote?

 A remote repo is one hosted somewhere other than out local machine.